CrazyGG3r/Valor/README.md

 For any issues, please hesitate to contact me at : shaheerislam.islam179@gmail.com

-##Valor
+## Valor
 made by:

 Shaheer UL islam - CrazyGG3r

 Zarah Hassan - Zarah25
-Sanjna Karera - Sanjna26

-I also hope no future employer/Interviewer/HR department goes through my github and these repo Readme files
+I also hope no future employer/Interviewer/HR department goes through my github and read these repo Readme files